The 10 most important vehicle maintenance tasks

 2. Check the engine oil

-Some new cars use electronic oil monitors to alert you when the oil needs changing.
-If your car has a dipstick, you can check the oil level yourself.
+Some new cars use electronic oil monitors to alert you when the oil needs changing, or when the oil level is low.
+To manually check the oil, you’ll need to use the vehicle’s dipstick.
 Make sure the car is parked on level ground with the engine off and cool.
 Pull out the dipstick from the engine and wipe it off before reinserting it into the tube.
 Pull it out again and check where the oil comes up on the dipstick.
 If it is below the required line or marking, the oil level is low.

 Additionally, the oil’s colour should be tan, caramel, or brown — somewhere in that spectrum.
 Black oil isn’t necessarily bad, but if black oil is also thick, it can be a sign of contaminants.
 If it is light or milky, this could mean that coolant is leaking into the engine.2 If you notice any metal particles in the oil, it could mean there is internal engine damage.
 In either case, take your car to a mechanic.